-Power Delivery Morgan Pierce joined P&J in 2004 and is the Senior Vice President of P&J’s Power Delivery Group.
-Morgan has served as the Estimator, Project Manager, and Executive Sponsor for transmission line and substation projects for regulated utility clients across the United States.
-Morgan has managed relationships between P&J and regulated utility clients/line contractors over the past 8 years, and has substantial knowledge regarding access and vegetation management guidelines.
-Morgan is responsible for the business capture, client management, strategic planning, and operational oversight of major transmission, substation, and related program work.
-Morgan is a graduate of North Carolina Central University where he received a degree in Earth Science Engineering – Suma Cum Laude.
+Power Delivery Morgan Pierce joined Phillips & Jordan in 2004 and is the Senior Vice President of Phillips & Jordan’s Power Delivery Group.
+Morgan has served as the Estimator, Project Manager, and Executive Sponsor for transmission line and substation projects for regulated utility customers across the United States.
+Morgan has managed relationships between Phillips & Jordan and regulated utility customers/line contractors over the past 12 years, and has substantial knowledge regarding civil and matting access solutions, vegetation management, SWPPP best practices measures, and substation sitework and physical protection.
+Morgan is responsible for leading P&J’s Power Delivery market sector and associated business capture; client management; strategic planning; and operational oversight of major transmission, substation, and related program work.
+Morgan is a graduate of North Carolina Central University where he received a Bachelor of Science Degree – Suma Cum Laude.

 Pipeline and Station Services Scott Moss joined P&J in 2001 and is the Vice President of P&J’s Pipeline Services Group.
 His primary focus is the oil & gas pipeline industry where P&J performs right-of-way clearing and grubbing, mat hauling & placement, erosion control, and grading.
 Scott is responsible for group planning, safety, managing client relationships, business capture, management of clearing equipment, and group operations.
 He has over 25 years of experience in the construction industry, and is responsible for marketing pipeline services in the U.S., Canada, and Mexico.
 Scott began his construction career estimating and managing highway construction projects.
 His career path led him into the discipline of clearing when he joined Phillips & Jordan.
 Scott’s ability to build and manage teams effectively, along with his diversified industry knowledge and leadership skills, have allowed him to evolve into a valued leader and mentor in the oil & gas pipeline industry.